HKhawaja/Logistic-Regressor/README.md

 # Logistic-Regressor
 A barebones Logistic Regression Classifier.
+Classes are denoted by 0 and 1 respectively.